-Since its inception, Social Security has included a feature that can in some circumstances have effects similar to means testing - namely, the retirement earnings test.
-The primary purpose of the earnings test is not to save the system money.
+Since its inception, Social Security has included a feature that can, in some circumstances, have effects similar to means testing-namely, the retirement earnings test.
+The purpose of the earnings test is not to save the system money.
 Rather, the earnings test is based on the principle that Social Security should replace lost earnings and that it is therefore appropriate to reduce benefits for those whose earnings indicate they have not retired or otherwise withdrawn from the workforce.
-Originally, the earnings test eliminated benefits entirely for any otherwise eligible person who received covered wages.
-Over the history of Social Security, the earnings test has been liberalized in many ways: the all-or-nothing test was replaced by an earnings threshold, under which full benefits would continue as long as earnings remained below the threshold; the earnings threshold was increased numerous times and is currently indexed to changes in national average wages; total elimination of benefits for earnings over the threshold was replaced by a dollar-for-dollar offset of benefits by excess earnings, later liberalized to a \$1 for \$2, and in some cases to a \$1 for \$3 offset; and the earnings test was eliminated altogether, first for recipients over age 72, then over 70, and recently over the Social Security normal retirement age (which varies from 65 to 67 depending on the worker's year of birth).
+The earnings test originally eliminated benefits entirely for any otherwise eligible person who received covered wages.
+Over the history of Social Security, the earnings test has been liberalized in many ways: the all-or-nothing test was replaced by an earnings threshold, under which full benefits would continue as long as earnings remained below the threshold; the earnings threshold has been increased numerous times and currently is indexed to changes in national average wages; total elimination of benefits for earnings over the threshold was replaced by a dollar-for-dollar offset of benefits by excess earnings, later liberalized to a \$1 for \$2 offset and in some cases to a \$1 for \$3 offset; and the earnings test was eliminated altogether, first for recipients older than 72, then older than 70, and recently older than the Social Security normal retirement age (which varies from 65 to 67 depending on the worker's year of birth).

 Strictly speaking, the earnings test is not a means test.
 Since it takes into account only earned income, the earnings test does not even attempt to measure total income or wealth.
-Indeed, those less well off are the most likely to have earned income after retirement, because they most often need to supplement their unearned retirement income.
-Further, benefits not paid as a result of the earnings test are not permanently lost, but cause the benefit amount to be adjusted upward when the participant is no longer affected by the test.
+Indeed, those less well-off often derive the greatest benefit from earned income after retirement, since it is more likely their unearned retirement income will not be sufficient to cover basic needs.
+In addition, benefits not paid as a result of the earnings test are not permanently lost, but cause the benefit amount to be adjusted upward when the participant is no longer affected by the test.